huangli712/Zen/docs/src/internals/apis/global.md

 # Global constants

-*Define some type aliases and string constants for the ZenCore package*.
+*Define some type aliases and string constants for the ZenCore package.*

 *Source: global.jl*